frontenddogma/web-development-glossary/manuscript/k.md

 Kanban
 : A lean method to manage and improve work.
 Kanban aims to manage work by balancing demands with available capacity, and by improving the handling of system-level bottlenecks.
 Work items are visualized to give participants a view of progress and process, from start to finish, usually via a Kanban board.
 Work is pulled as capacity permits, rather than work being pushed into the process when requested.&nbsp;[†](#w-kanban)

+Kebab case
+: A case style in which punctuation is removed and spaces are replaced by single hyphens (“the-quick-brown-fox”).
+Usually the letters share the same case.&nbsp;[†](#w-letter-case)

 Kerberos
 : A network authentication protocol that works on the basis of tickets to allow nodes communicating over a non-secure network to prove their identity to one another in a secure manner.
 The protocol was named after the character Kerberos (or Cerberus) from Greek mythology.
 Its designers aimed Kerberos primarily at a client-server model for which it provides mutual authentication—both the user and the server verify each other’s identity.
 Kerberos protocol messages are protected against eavesdropping and replay attacks.&nbsp;[†](#w-kerberos) ℹ︎&nbsp;[web.mit.edu/kerberos](http://web.mit.edu/kerberos/)